Electric-Coin-Company/zcash-docs/source/rtd_pages/nu_dev_guide.rst

 If you use the RPC as provided in the zcashd client, which is true for *most* exchanges and general users of Zcash, you must update your zcashd node to at least verison 2.0.0.

+Additionally, Sapling introduces new parameters which must be downloaded by running the ``fetch-params.sh`` script.
+These new parameters are placed in the same directory as the older Sprout parameters.

 We are still working on finishing Sapling support for our RPC, the changes to the RPC will be detailed in a list here as they become available.

 Using custom code to create/sign/send transactions